That Hideous Strength: Plot

 Mark, while contemplating his upcoming trial and execution, discovers that he has not been arrested by the real police but by officials of the N.I.C.E. who (he now guesses) are the true murderers of Hingest.
-To his surprise he is told that he is to be initiated into the group's inner ring.
-In preparation for this he begins a bizarre program of training intended to cultivate absolute objectivity by relegating emotion to the status of a chemical phenomenon.
+To his surprise, he is told that he is to be initiated into the group's inner ring.
+In preparation for this he begins a bizarre training programme, led by Professor Frost, intended to cultivate absolute objectivity by relegating emotion to the status of a chemical phenomenon.
 He outwardly participates in these rituals (knowing that he will otherwise be killed) but inwardly begins to reject everything the N.I.C.E. stands for.

 Merlin arrives at St Anne's ahead of his pursuers, where he and Ransom converse in Latin.
 Ransom reveals that there are Satanic forces behind the N.I.C.E. and that Merlin is to be possessed by the Oyéresu; since the forces of darkness broke the lunar barrier in the earlier books, the heavenly beings may also cross the barrier and intervene in human affairs.

-Jane has two mystical experiences; the first with the earth-bound counterpart of the Oyarsa of Venus, and the second with God.
+Jane has two mystical experiences; the first with the Earth-bound counterpart of the Oyarsa of Venus and the second with God.
 After discussions with Mrs. Dimble and the Director, she becomes a Christian.

 Merlin, now possessed by the Oyéresu, disguises himself as a Basque priest and answers the N.I.C.E.'s advertisement for an interpreter of ancient languages.
 He hypnotises and interviews the tramp (who the N.I.C.E. still believe may be the real Merlin) and the two of them are brought to a banquet.
 There Merlin pronounces the curse of Babel upon the assembled N.I.C.E. leaders, causing all present to speak gibberish, and also liberates the many animals on which the N.I.C.E. were experimenting.
 The bigger animals kill most of the N.I.C.E. staff.

 As earthquakes destroy the building, Lord Feverstone flees to Edgestow but is killed when that too is engulfed.
+Others escape and wander to the Head, where Filostrato is sacrificed, Wither kills Straik, and Wither is killed by a bear.
+Meanwhile, Frost is compelled by his Satanic master to immolate himself in the Objectivity Room.
 Merlin helps Mark escape and sends him to St Anne's.
 The Oyarsa of Venus lingers at the Manor, as Ransom is now to be transported back to that planet.
 When Mark arrives, a vision of Venus leads him into a bridal chamber that Jane has been preparing for him.